Toolkit/bioreactor-based platform with automated cytometry measurements

 Need conditional recombination or state switching

-DerivedThis tool is a bioreactor-based assay platform coupled to automated cytometry measurements, used with a small collection of hard-to-secrete proteins to monitor internal protein levels and secretory stress in real time.
-The reported application is to identify an optimal secretory-stress regime during protein production.
+DerivedThis tool is a bioreactor-based assay platform coupled to automated cytometry measurements for monitoring intracellular protein levels and secretory stress during production of hard-to-secrete proteins.
+It was reported as a real-time measurement platform to identify an optimal secretory-stress regime during protein production.

 Taxonomy & Function